OvidijusParsiunas/active-table/README.md

 npm install active-table-react
 ```

-Then Simply add this to your markup:
+Then simply add this to your markup:

 ```
 <active-table content='[["Planet"],["Earth"]]'/>